inferris-com/.github/profile/README.md

 ### Web Development
 I've dedicated time and effort to enhance our web presence, including:
-- A vibrant community forum where meaningful discussions and interactions take place.
+- A vibrant community forum for the future where meaningful discussions and interactions take place.
 - Custom web solutions such as in-house Inferris addons for our XenForo forums.
 - A dedicated support center to assist our community members.
 - Our proprietary email system, powered by Postfix and Dovecot, ensuring seamless communication.